t-aggelos/tokiponedo/README.md

 - `jan nimi wa seme?` = "person's name is what?" = "what is their name" ?
 ### Recursion
 Recursion is a bit tricky; and will be discussed once i update this text.
 For now I advice simply closing your sentences and using anaphora or the demonstrative particle to refer to something in another sentence.
 For example, "I will move to the house that has no doors" could be:
-`mi wa taweru o tomo. tomo ni wa ron na dowa`.
+`mi wa taweru o tomo. tomo ni wa ron na poruta`.
 You could also say it in the inverse order.
-`mi wa taweru o tomo. doa wa ron na tomo ni `.
+`mi wa taweru o tomo. poruta wa ron na tomo ni `.
 But the order depends on what you want to express.
 This is also a moment to take a minute and describe how `wa` can also mean "has".
 By using `wa`, we're simply implying a relationship between the subject and the predicate.
 The second sentence literally means "in the context of this house, there (exist) no doors".
 Of course 'exist' is implied, ron mostly means *present*
 ## Prepositions
 Prepositions are used to further describe the *manner* of the predicate.
 They indicate information about where, whither, whence, how, or whereby the predicate is performed.